turingschool/front-end-curriculum/lessons/module-4/better-error-workflow.md

 Implement a change, see what that changes, and repeat.

-Be careful to revert changes you make as you go, so you don’t accidently add more bugs that will obscure the original cause of the error.
+Be careful to revert changes you make as you go, so you don’t accidentally add more bugs that will obscure the original cause of the error.

 #### Still Stumped: Ask for Help